■ Duties and responsibilities:

 • When documenting conversations in the context of a divorce or parenting arrangement issue, include the source of the information to help maintain objectivity.
 Limit your opinions to your area of medical expertise, especially when discussing parenting capability or choices.

-Changing the content
+Changing the content of a medical record

 If you need to make a change to a medical record, be aware of the applicable regulations and guidelines published by your College.
-Corrections should be made only to your own entries to improve clarity or accuracy.
+Corrections should be made only to your entries to improve clarity or accuracy.
 Such changes should be dated and signed or authenticated electronically, while the original entry remains intact.
-Avoid making changes or adding new information to an entry after becoming aware you are the subject of a College complaint or legal action.
-Contact the CMPA if you have questions about making modifications to a medical record.

-DISCLAIMER: The information contained in this learning material is for general educational purposes only and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
-The use of CMPA learning resources is subject to the foregoing as well as the CMPA's Terms of Use.
+DISCLAIMER: This content is for general informational purposes and is not intended to provide specific professional medical or legal advice, nor to constitute a "standard of care" for Canadian healthcare professionals.
+Your use of CMPA learning resources is subject to the foregoing as well as CMPA's Terms of Use.